diarmidmackenzie/tetris-engine/README.md

 - scoreboard: The element ID of an <a-text> element used to report the score.
 This is mandatory, and the element must exist (if you don't want to show scores, just define an element and make it invisible).
 Default value is "#scoreboard".
 - arena: The element ID of the arena used in the game.
 Default value is: #arena.

 The game is started, or restarted, by generating the event "start" on the entity on which tetrisgame is configured.
-This can be set in HTML using the latest key-bindings.js (see above), for example by setting this: property, which sets the Backspace Key, and A button controller on the right hand, to start controls.
+This can be set in HTML using the latest key-bindings.js (see above), for example by setting this property, which sets the Backspace Key, and A button controller on the right hand, to start controls.

 ```
 key-bindings="debug:true;bindings:Backspace=start,#rhand.abuttondown=start"